kconger/MiSTer_web2rgbmatrix/README.md

 - Store GIFs on an SD Card or on the MiSTer, storing on the MiSTer introduces a delay due to the transfer.
 - Turns off the display if requesting client is off for 1 minute
 - Wifi AP or Infrastructure Mode
-- Web interface to configure wifi and to see the current status of Wifi mode, currently loaded GIF, and connected client IP
+- Web interface to configure Wifi and to see the current status of Wifi mode, loaded GIF, and connected client IP
+- Web OTA updates
 - Displays network config at boot for 1 minute
-- OTA updates
 - Serial debug output

 Requirements